ceos-seo/data_cube_notebooks/docs/ui_install.md

 dc = data_access_api.DataAccessApi()

-dc.get_datacube_metadata('LANDSAT_7', 'ls7_ledaps_general')
+dc.get_datacube_metadata('ls7_ledaps_general','LANDSAT_7')
 ```

 Record the latitude and longitude extents.

-Go back to the admin page, select Data_Cube_UI->Areas, delete all of the initial areas, then click the 'Add Area' button.
+Go back to the admin page, select dc_algorithm->Areas, delete all of the initial areas, then click the 'Add Area' button.

 For the Area Id, enter 'general', or whatever area you've named that is prepended by the 'ls7_ledaps_'.
 Give the area a name as well.